 Conservation information: The NP SWO stock has produced annual yields of around 11,500 mt per year since 2016, or about 2/3 of the MSY catch amount.
 This suggests the stock may be able to support somewhat higher yields.
-Swordfish stock status is positive with no evidence of excess fishing mortality above FMSY or substantial depletion of spawning potential.
-It was also noted that retrospective analyses show that the assessment model appears to underestimate spawning potential in recent years.
+Swordfish stock status is positive with no evidence of excess F above FMSY or substantial depletion of spawning potential.
+It was also noted that retrospective analyses showed that the assessment model appears to underestimate spawning potential in recent years.

 Special Comments: The lack of sex-specific size data and the simplified treatment of the spatial structure of swordfish population dynamics remained as two important sources of uncertainty for improving future assessments.

 Table S2.
-Estimates of biological reference points along with estimates of fishing mortality (F), spawning stock biomass (SSB), recent average yield (C), and spawning potential ratio (SPR) of Western and Central North Pacific striped marlin, derived from the base case model assessment model, where SSBF=0 indicates the average 20-year dynamic B0 estimate, 20%SSBF=0 is the associated reference point, and MSY indicates the maximum sustainable yield reference point.
+Estimates of biological reference points along with estimates of fishing mortality (F), spawning stock biomass (SSB), recent average yield (C), and spawning potential ratio (SPR) of Western and Central North Pacific swordfish, derived from the base case model assessment model, where SSBF=0 indicates the average 20-year dynamic B0 estimate, 20%SSBF=0 is the associated reference point, and MSY indicates the maximum sustainable yield reference point.